Twangist/log_calls/log_calls/docs/source/writing_indent_aware_debug_messages.rst

         if the ``log_call_numbers`` setting is true.
     :type prefix_with_name:  ``bool``

-    :raises: TypeError, ValueError, AttributeError if called from within an undecorated callable and ``log_calls.log_methods_raise_if_no_deco`` is true.
+    :raises: AttributeError if called from within
+             an undecorated callable and ``log_calls.log_methods_raise_if_no_deco`` is true.

     **Note**: If the `mute` setting of the caller is ``log_calls.MUTE.CALLS``,